 Due to the small size of our Company and our limited number of employees, each member of our executives, managers and other key personnel serve a critical role to our success.
 If we are unable to retain sufficiently experienced and capable employees, including those who can help us increase revenues generated from our end market segments, our business and financial results may suffer.
 The loss of the services of any additional executives, managers or other key personnel could impede the achievement of our strategic objectives, seriously harm our ability to successfully implement our business strategy and adversely impact our operating results.
-In addition, if additional executives, managers or other key personnel resign, retire or are terminated, or their service is otherwise interrupted, including due to COVID-19, we may not be able to replace them in a timely manner and we could experience significant declines in productivity and/or errors due to insufficient staffing or managerial oversight.
+In addition, if addition, if addition, if addition, if addition are terminated, or their service is otherwise interrupted, including due to COVID-19, we may not be able to replace them in a timely manner and we could experience significant declines in productivity and/or errors due to insufficient staffing or managerial oversight.
 Moreover, experienced and capable employees in the technology industry remain in high demand, and there is continual competition for their talents.
 Given our size, we may be at a disadvantage, relative to our larger competitors, in the competition for these personnel.